saylordotorg/course_cs409/Unit05.md

+---
+layout: default
+title: "CS409: Cryptography"
+course_description: "A study of the conventional encryption systems and classical cryptography, exploring the use of secret key (or symmetric) cryptography, public-key (or asymmetric) cryptography, and hash functions."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: The RSA Cryptosystem and Factoring Integers** <span id="5"></span>
 *In this unit, we will learn the basic idea behind public key